nixworks/public/news/2010/11/11/index.md

 ##### Palestinian Authority
 ### [The Palestinian Authority arrests Walid Husayin for heresy, a charge carrying a potential life prison sentence, after he claims to be God and insults the Prophet Muhammad on Facebook and his blog. ](/news/2010/11/11/the-palestinian-authority-arrests-walid-husayin-for-heresy-a-charge-carrying-a-potential-life-prison-sentence-after-he-claims-to-be-god-an.md)
-_Context: Walid Husayin, Palestinian Authority, heresy, Facebook_
+_Context: heresy, Facebook, Palestinian Authority, Walid Husayin_

 ##### Christian
 ### [A Christian woman, Asia Bibi, is sentenced to death for blasphemy by a court in Lahore, Pakistan. ](/news/2010/11/11/a-christian-woman-asia-bibi-is-sentenced-to-death-for-blasphemy-by-a-court-in-lahore-pakistan.md)
-_Context: Christian, Lahore, Pakistan, Asia Bibi, blasphemy_
+_Context: Lahore, Asia Bibi, blasphemy, Pakistan, Christian_

 ##### High Court of Australia
 ### [The High Court of Australia finds that Australia's offshore processing of asylum seekers denies procedural fairness. ](/news/2010/11/11/the-high-court-of-australia-finds-that-australia-s-offshore-processing-of-asylum-seekers-denies-procedural-fairness.md)